Beluki/dir/README.md

 ## Status

-dir is basically finished.
-It has no known bugs and all the important stuff is implemented.
+This program is finished!

-I may still add small things here or there (e.g. more keyboard shortcuts or a game over animation), but the gameplay and the scoring/ranking systems won't change.
+dir is feature-complete and has no known bugs.
+Unless issues are reported I plan no further development on it other than maintenance.

 ## License